We Offer Two Tiers of Speed Improvement:

 Tier 2 – A more in-depth optimization.
 This work typically involves reducing DNS lookups, and employing minification and compression, and resolving 404s (including favicons) where applicable.
 It involves resolving many smaller issues which add up to large speed improvements.

-In short, Tier 2 is everything short of major surgery which in most cases would probably mean shifting to a faster WordPress theme.
+In short, Tier 2 is everything short of major surgery which in most cases would probably mean shifting to a faster theme or platform if that’s possible.

 A Slow Website Will: